 100% of our graduates go on to attend four-year college, and their choices are reflective of their strong preparation.
 We believe that the college process is an opportunity for our students to identify their interests, define their goals, and shine.

-We have more than 25 years experience in the field of selective higher education admissions, at such diverse institutions as The University of Pennsylvania, The College of New Jersey, Seton Hall University, Bucknell University and Stevens Institute of Technology.
+We have more than 25 years experience in the field of selective higher education admissions, at such diverse institutions as The University of Pennsylvania, The College of New Jersey, Seton Hall University, and Stevens Institute of Technology.

 Co-Director of College Counseling

-Member of 3 college advisory boards, coordinator of professional workshops, mom of twins = master multi-tasker
+Mindfulness teacher, coordinator of professional workshops, mom of twins = master multi-tasker

 "A++++ Thank you Ms. Riggi for your help and support these past two years.
 Ms. Riggi's first meetings with my son helped to dispel his anxiety and helped to create a plan on starting the search process.
 With Ms. Riggi's guidance, Michael was able to assess schools and be able to decide if the majors offered at each filled his needs and wants.
 The deeper he got into the process, the more excited and independent he became.
 Ms. Riggi was the perfect balance of encouraging and prompting without ever taking over the process.
 She expected my son to discover the right fit for himself, supported him throughout the application process and cheered along with him when he was accepted to his #1 choice!"